The Basics: An Introduction to Factoring for New Referrers

 So to sum up the basic characteristics of factoring:

-• Factoring is never a loan, but rather a purchase and sale transaction.
+• NEVER A LOAN: Factoring is never a loan such as a typical beank loan, but rather a purchase and sale transaction where invoices are sold.

-• Factoring is a business-to-business (B2B) transaction and typically does not involve consumers.
+• B2B BUSINESSES ONLY: Factoring is a business-to-business (B2B) transaction and typically does not involve consumer financing

-• Factors only purchase invoices (accounts receivable).
-The do not provide financing for equipment, real estate, business startup seed requirements, etc.
+• INVOICES ONLY: Factors only purchase invoices (accounts receivable).
+They do not provide financing for equipment, real estate, business startup seed requirements, etc.

-• Factors only purchase invoices representing goods actually delivered or services actually performed.
+• ACTUAL SALES: Factors only purchase invoices representing goods actually delivered or services actually performed.
 They additional do not purchase delinquent invoices of invoices of questionable quality.

-• Factors will become directly involved in collections and accounting regarding invoices purchased.
+• NORMAL COLLECTIONS: Factors will become directly involved in collections and accounting regarding invoices that they have purchased.

-• In most cases, payments from customers will be directed to the factor’s business address or a bank lockbox.
+• PAYMENT DIRECTED TO THE FACTOR: In most cases, payments from customers will be directed to the factor’s business address or a bank lockbox.